- You slip a disc in your back

 When I found out about my back and that I would probably never be able to lift heavy weights again, I was devastated.
 Luckily, I came home, turned on Iron Man, and instantly decided to remake myself like Tony Stark.

 About a month and a half ago I was cleared to start squatting and deadlifting again.
 Although I had to start at a very humbling beginning weight, I’ve been adding more and more each week, slowly but surely making progress.
-I don’t know if I’ll ever reach my previous personal bests, but I’m excited to find out what I am capable of.
+And now I’m deadlifting over 400+ pounds:

 I’ve heard story after story from people who were told they’d never _________ again, only to have them doing those things years later due to their dedication.